Generalized Bayesian Additive Regression Trees: Theory and Software: Introduction

-Finally, the BART model \cite{chipman2010bart} approximate the regression functions through step functions and assume that these step heights come from a Gaussian distribution.
-All subsequent theoretical and empirical developments have adopted this specification.
+Finally, the BART model \cite{chipman2010bart} approximates the regression functions through step functions and assumes that these step heights come from a Gaussian distribution.
+Most subsequent theoretical and empirical developments have adopted this specification.
 In the G-BART setup we assume that the distribution of these step heights belong to a broader family of distributions that include both the Gaussian distribution and also some thicker tailed distributions like Laplace.
 We demonstrate that the BART model maintains a near-minimax posterior concentration rate, if the step heights come from any of the distributions belonging to this broader family, thus providing a wide range of distributional choices without sacrificing fast posterior concentration.

-The theory also shows how important modelling choices such as link functions can impact performance of the posterior and hence can serve as a guide for empirical implementations as well.
+To support practitioners, we develop \texttt{GBART}, a Python package also accessible in R via \texttt{reticulate}, that implements G-BART for a range of exponential family response variables including Poisson, Inverse Gaussian, and Gamma distributions, alongside the standard continuous regression and binary classification settings.
+The package is built on \texttt{PyMC-BART} \citep{quiroga2022bayesian}, extending it to handle a broader class of exponential family response distributions beyond the Gaussian case.
+It uses a Bayesian backfitting algorithm adapted from packages such as \texttt{BART} and \texttt{dbarts}, and provides a user-friendly interface modelled on R's \texttt{glm} function, where users specify a response family and link function, enabling straightforward adoption for users familiar with standard generalized linear model software.
+We demonstrate the performance of \texttt{GBART} on simulated and real datasets, comparing it against \texttt{BART} and \texttt{dbarts}, and illustrate the effect of link function choice for count regression using simulated data.

 This paper is organized as follows.
 In Section \ref{sec:G-BART} we describe the generalized BART model with the associated priors.
 Section \ref{sec:Posterior_concentration} discusses the notion of posterior concentration, followed by the main theoretical results on G-BART in Section \ref{sec:results}.
 Broader implications of these results are described in Section \ref{sec: implications}.
+The \texttt{GBART} software package along with empirical examples are described in Section \ref{sec:software}.
 Finally, Section \ref{sec:discussion} concludes with a discussion.
-Proofs of the main theoretical results are provided in the supplementary material.
+Proofs of the main theoretical results are provided in the supplementary material after Section \ref{sec:discussion} .